webtoucher/yii2-commands/README.md

 }
 ```

-You can run your command with flag `--y` to answer 'Yes' for every confirms:
+You can run your command with flag `--y` to answer 'yes' for every confirms:

 ```bash
 $ php yii command --y